aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 To override this and force all objects to get deleted during bucket deletion, enable the`autoDeleteObjects` option.

-When `autoDeleteObjects` is enabled, we include the `s3:PutBucketPolicy` action in the Bucket Policy.
-This allows users to manage bucket policies, creating new ones or adjusting existing ones for Amazon S3 buckets.
-We do this because during bucket deletion, the custom resource provider updates the bucket policy by adding a **DENY** effect for `s3:PutObject` action, preventing new objects from being created in the bucket.
-This helps avoid any race conditions during the deletion process with external bucket writers.
+When `autoDeleteObjects` is enabled, `s3:PutBucketPolicy` is added to the bucket policy.
+This is done to allow the custom resource this feature is built on to add a deny policy by for `s3:PutObject` to the bucket policy when a delete stack event occurs.
+Adding this deny policy prevents new objects from being written to the bucket.
+Doing this prevents race conditions with external bucket writers during the deletion process.

 ```ts
 const bucket = new s3.Bucket(this, 'MyTempFileBucket', {